-Castle Hill, Filleigh, Barnstaple, Devon EX32 0RS

-01598 760295 www.filleigh-primary.devon.sch.uk admin@filleigh-primary.devon.sch.uk
+Castle Hill, Filleigh, Barnstaple, Devon EX32 0RS 01598 760295 www.filleigh-primary.devon.sch.uk admin@filleigh-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.